 For every Otava Moomin product sold in the Finnish bookstore in November, 1 euro will be donated to UNICEF’s work to promote children’s literacy.
 The campaign runs from November 1 to November 30, 2021.

-Children to walk for Unicef’s work on reading and writing skills in the spirit of Tove Jansson’s postcard illustration
+Over 190 000 children walked for Unicef’s work on reading and writing skills in the spirit of Tove Jansson’s postcard illustration

 This is how books were read in Tove Jansson’s family – Niece Sophia Jansson says that books played a central part in the household